vimeo/PlayerKit/README.md

 ### Goals

-- Provide a common interface for creating different types of players that implement a common API and delegate callback strategy
+- Provide an interface defining a common API and delegate callback strategy that different types of players can implement
 - Allow players to define their capabilities using protocol conformance
-- Provide an example player for playing regular videos

 ## Example